not-forest/not-forest.github.io/_posts/2024-06-17-rpifan_part1.md

 In the code we firstly allocate some memory region for our character driver with `alloc_chrdev_region`, then registering a character driver: `cdev_add`.
 To gain access from user-space we have to create the class and spawn a new device under this class by calling `class_create` and `device_create`.
 After all that, if everything was successful, we can observe a new device under `/dev/{DEVICE_NAME}`.

-{: .prompt-warning }
-It is important to clean everything in the opposite order if something goes wrong.
-For that using labels is a very convenient way to unwind each part one by one.
+> It is important to clean everything in the opposite order if something goes wrong.
+For that using labels is a very convenient way to unwind each part one by one. {: .prompt-warning }

 Even if everything would go fine, our driver still must clean everything on unloading.
 So the `__exit` function must also do the cleaning, however it is very important to not mess up the order.